Onboard devices using your own root certificate authority

 Upload your CA certificate

-In this section, you will upload your own tenant CA certificate to Portnox™ Cloud.
-This will let Cloud recognize and authenticate your devices that have device certificates, which you generated using your own root CA.
+In this section, you will upload your own tenant CA certificate and any intermediate CA certificates to Portnox™ Cloud.
+This will let Cloud recognize and authenticate your devices that have user/device certificates, which you generated using your own root CA.

-Before you begin, make sure that you have your certificate file in the X.509 DER encoded binary format (usually with a .pem or .cer extension) or the PKCS#12 format (usually with a .pfx extension).
+Before you begin, make sure that you have your certificate file in the X.509 DER encoded binary format (usually with a .pem or .cer extension), the PKCS#12 format (usually with a .pfx extension), or the PKCS#7 format (usually with a .p7b extension).

 1. Open the Portnox Cloud portal.